akhilayyagari/RTL/readme_2.md

 ### 2. AXIMM Interface
    The AXIMM Interface is coupled to two separate AXIMM bus

 1. One which has only reads the data from the global memory

 2. One which only writes to the Global Memory.

 ### 3. Testbench
  The Wizard generates a basic template which tests the vadd example.
 It contains a

 ### 4. Operation of the Kernel
    As shown in the above figure, the operation of the Kernel is divided into 7 steps.

   1.The Host will start the kernel by writing into the control register throught the AXI4 Slave Lite Interface.
-Along with the c            control data it will also write Read/Write Address, Values of the Scalare arguments.
+Along with the control 		data it will also write Read/Write Address, Values of the Scalare arguments.

   2. This Read/Write address are fed to the AXIMM Full Read and AXIMM Full write modules.